Subscribe Subscribe | Subscribe Comments RSS

 9. The brain is a wonderful organ.
 It starts working when you get up in the morning, and doesn’t stop until you get to the office.

-10. Education is the ability to listen to almost anything without losing your temper or your self-confidence.
+11. Education is the ability to listen to almost anything without losing your temper or your self-confidence.

 12. A bank is a place where they lend you an umbrella in fair weather and ask for it back when it begins to rain.

-13. Home is the place where, when you have to go there, They have to take you in.
+13. Home is the place where, when you have to go there, they have to take you in.

 14. Always fall in with what you’re asked to accept.
 Take what is given, and make it over your way.
 My aim in life has always been to hold my own with whatever’s going.
 Not against: with.